Essentials of Employment Law in Ireland

 A well-structured employment contract is more than just a legal requirement - it sets the foundation for a strong employer-employee relationship.
 Contracts include both written and implied terms, shaped by legislation, industry standards, and the evolving competition for talent.

-In this expert-led session, Grace Lee, Associate from the Lewis Silkin team, will provide essential insights on:
+In this expert-led session, the employment law team at Matheson, will provide essential insights on:

 • Different types of employment, including permanent, fixed-term, agency, and full/part-time roles